14 March - 11 October 2026

 Sir Hugh Lane Room | Admission free.

-The exhibition will have two rotations during the run, with each rotation made up of approximately 30 wall-based works and about 5 – 10 objects for display cases.
+Note: the exhibition will have two rotations during the run, with each rotation made up of approximately 30 wall-based works and 5–10 objects for display cases.

 Curator: Sarah McAuliffe, Curator of Irish Art Post 1900.